Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Bondi.md

 | Updated    | Description
 | ----       | ---
+| 2022-01-10 | Email from Bondi: 'We do not yet switch to the new app provider in the next 4 months.
+Until we switch we don't have a TOMP feed yet.'
 | 2021-12-02 | Email from Bondi: 'We will send the TOMP feed URL as soon as it's available, presumably in January 2022.'
-| 2021-10-27 | Email from Bondi: "We are switching app providers for the 1st of Jan.
-The new provider (Wunder mobility) has TOMP support".
+| 2021-10-27 | Email from Bondi: 'We are switching app providers for the 1st of Jan.
+The new provider (Wunder mobility) has TOMP support.'
 We linked the [HR data spec](https://docs.crow.nl/deelfietsdashboard/hr-dataspec/) to make sure the TOMP feed will have static IDs, like in our specification.